Seongnam-si Gyeonggi-do, South Korea Travel Guide

 Seongnam is an integral part of the Seoul Metropolitan Subway network.
 The Suin-Bundang Line is the main subway line serving Seongnam, connecting its various districts (e.g., Bundang-gu, Jungwon-gu) to Seoul and other Gyeonggi-do cities.
 The Shinbundang Line also serves parts of Bundang-gu, presenting a faster connection to Seoul's Gangnam district.
 Line 8 reaches Moran Station, a major transfer hub.

-A comprehensive system of the nearby city buses, express buses to Seoul, and village buses operates throughout Seongnam.
+A comprehensive system of the nearby city buses, express buses going to Seoul, and village buses operates throughout Seongnam.
 Buses cover routes not reached by the subway, offering thorough city coverage.
 Seongnam does not have a tram system.

 Moran Station (Line 8 & Suin-Bundang Line), Jeongja Station (Shinbundang Line & Suin-Bundang Line), Seohyeon Station (Bundang Line).